 In the event that the contaminant source is unknown, soil samples will be analyzed for PHCs and Polycyclic Aromatic Hydrocarbons (PAH) and possibly additional contaminants prior to placement in the landfarm.
 These additional parameters could include total metals, oil and grease, and volatile organic compounds.
 Analysis for additional compounds will be determined by the Environment Department on a case-by-case basis.
 Concentrations of contaminants will be compared to the site background values (for metals) and/or criteria in the Government of Nunavut (GN) Guidelines for Contaminated Site Remediation (GN, 2009).
-If this analysis indicates soil contamination above background or GN guidelines with any substances not approved for landfarming (i.e. non-PHC contaminants), the spill material will not be placed in the landfarm.
-This is to ensure PHC contaminated soils are not contaminated with other products.
+If this analysis indicates soil contamination above background or GN guidelines with any substances not approved for landfarming (i.e. non-PHC contaminated soils are not contaminated with other products.